srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/4-summer-in-cave-valley.md

 the 'log swing', Many pleasant hours were spent in it by all the children in the settlement.

-Mother's next child was born November l4, l887, soon after our move to Cave Valley.
+Mother's next child was born November 14, 1887, soon after our move to Cave Valley.
 This was a fine son.
 They named him Norman David.
 The night was dark and too stormy to go for other help, so my father and Aunt Maria helped him come into his new home where all of us welcomed and loved him.

 Our clothes were becoming worn, we had no money for new ones, and there were no stores anyway.
-Father helped shear sheep at a neighbor's* taking wool for his pay.
+Father helped shear sheep at a neighbor's taking wool for his pay.
 He remembered his mother's spinning wheel and made one patterned after it, on which yarn was spun to be knitted and crocheted into many pieces of useful clothing.